-In March 2018, our compensation committee approved a compensation framework for determining the annual equity component of non-employee director compensation for 2019 and future years.
+Our compensation committee has approved a compensation framework for determining the annual equity component of non-employee director compensation.
 Under this framework, we continue to target director cash compensation at approximately our peer group's 25th percentile and director equity compensation at approximately our peer group's 75th percentile.
-However, with respect to equity compensation, our compensation committee adjusts up or down the value of the award based on the 75th percentile by considering our performance in the last fiscal year, including our financial performance and
+However, with respect to equity compensation, our compensation committee considers adjusting the value of the award based on the 75th percentile by considering our performance, including our financial performance and TSR, in the last fiscal year.

-TSR.
 Our compensation committee believes that this framework ensures that our director compensation program is never significantly out of line with market practice but will allow our performance to be factored into the calculation.

-In the first quarter of 2019, our compensation committee conducted its review and recommended that the annual equity awards to our nonemployee directors, other than Mr. Rainville, be reduced from 2,700 RSUs to such number of RSUs determined by dividing \$165,000 by the closing price of our common stock on the day of grant, which would be the date of our 2019 annual meeting, subject to stockholder approval.
+In the first quarter of 2019, our compensation committee conducted its review and recommended that the annual equity awards to our non-employee directors, other than William A. Rainville, who had notified us that he did not wish to seek reelection as a director upon the expiration of his term at the 2019 annual meeting, be reduced from 2,700 RSUs granted in 2018 to such number of RSUs determined by dividing \$165,000 by the closing price of our common stock on the day of grant, which would be the date of our 2019 annual meeting, subject to stockholder approval.
 Our compensation committee determined the appropriate size of the annual equity award for non-employee directors to recommend by referring to the annual benchmarking study prepared by its compensation consultant, Willis Towers Watson; measuring the compensation of our directors against our compensation peer group, and the GICS 20/Russell 3000 (excluding the S&P 1500) index used by ISS to review director compensation; and by considering other factors, including our operational and financial performance, our one- and three-year TSR and current stock price, and the value of a potential award.
 In 2018, the company's financial performance was above the median for its peer compensation group; our one-year TSR was down 18%, but our three-year TSR was over 27%.
-Our board of directors granted these awards subject to stockholder approval as described in Proposal 3 in this proxy statement.
-If the awards are approved by the stockholders, the RSUs will vest as follows: 50% on June 1, 2019 and 25% at the end of each of the third and fourth fiscal quarters of 2019.
+The RSU awards were approved by the stockholders at our 2019 annual meeting, with approximately 92% of shares voted to approve the awards.
+These RSUs vested as follows: 50% on June 1, 2019 and 25% at the end of each of the third and fourth fiscal quarters of 2019.